zhiming99/rpc-frmwrk/README.md

 14. `Object access via Multi-hop routing` (coming)

 ---
+[`Fri 03 Apr 2020 10:03:06 PM Beijing`]
+1. Streaming for multihop almost works. the performance is not ideal yet.
+More testing and tuning needed.

 [`Tue 31 Mar 2020 10:11:09 PM Beijing`]
 1. still debugging the multi-hop related stuffs.
 Request forwarding and event forwarding work now.
 Next task is to get streaming to work.